200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-ClandestinePrologue.md

 Tails
 Ideas to Body: write part of a divine body inspired by the idea.
 Flip the coin.
 Body to Cabal: write a person or monster manifesting the divine aspect.
 Flip the coin.
 Cabal to Action: describe a vignette of the conspiracy in the mundane world.
-Write an effect of the conspiracy’s machinations and set the coin to heads.
+Write an effect of the conspiracyâ€™s machinations and set the coin to heads.

 Heads
 Action to Cabal: write a person or monster reflecting the activity.
 Flip the coin.